Hey Isaac, care to share a little bit about yourself?

-I've always been curious/passionate about design and the moment I learned about user experience, it immediately piqued my interest.
-I believe that UX is truly the perfect marriage of problem solving and creativity.
-I have a friend who was a Product Designer at the time and hearing about how fulfilled he was with the work he was doing, I knew I needed to learn more.
+I've always been curious/passionate about design and the moment I learned about user experience design, it immediately piqued my interest.
+I believe that user experience design is truly the perfect marriage of problem solving and creativity.
+I've always been fascinated by how humans interact with technology, whether it be physical or digital.
 It didn't take me long before I fell in love with the field and decided that it was time for me to take the leap into a new industry.

-Can you tell us what you do as a Senior Product designer?
+Can you tell us what you do as a Senior Product Designer at GoodRx?